BenjaminDev34/design-patterns-and-principles/SOLID/single_responsibility/README.md

     }
 }
 ```
-It's awesome to have a class that can do pretty much anything but only on paper,  it actually is a bad practice and here's why:
+It's awesome to have a class that can do pretty much anything but only on paper,  it's actually is a bad practice and here's why:

 ## 🚨 Why is it a problem?